 Be sure to get ORGANIC, COLD-PRESSED and RAW/UNREFINED hemp seed oil for maximum effectiveness.
 I would be wary of those imported from or produced in China.
 Always read the label carefully, and get it 100% locally produced if you can (or Canadian grown, if you're from the US - apparently it's illegal to grow low-THC hemp in the States?).
 Hemp seed oil requires storage at a cool temperature or in the fridge, otherwise it will go rancid with its nutrients destroyed - and that won't do your skin good at all and can become comedogenic (pore-clogging).
 Storage needs can be slightly troublesome, but it is manageable.

-I'm pretty pleased with this oil - especially for its non-comedogenicity.
-However, it does have its shortcomings as a standalone oil, so I am seeking to combine it with another oil which can provide greater effectiveness in actively combating clogged pores and blemishes (jojoba oil? add drops of tea tree oil?).
+I'm pretty pleased with this oil - especially for its non-comedogenicity and linoleic acid content.
+However, it does have its shortcomings as a standalone oil, so I am seeking to combine it with another oil which can provide greater effectiveness in actively combating clogged pores and blemishes that may be present (jojoba oil? add drops of tea tree oil?).
 I am open to trying other non-comedogenic oils to see if they may work better for my skin (also because hemp seed oil is pricey in Australia compared to the US).
 I am also planning to use something else (aloe vera, rosehip/argan oil?) which may help speed up the healing of hyperpigmentation marks and acne scars as well as the reduction of pore size.

 I purchased "Good Oil" cold pressed mild hemp oil.
 This was a second attempt to use this as a facial cleanser and moisturizer.
 The first few uses were great, plump moist skin smooth to the touch and plugs coming out of pores.
 However both times ended the same; slowly but surely my skin would rebel and within a week I would be broken out.
 Did not try adding an emollient, maybe that would have made a difference.